jessesquires/jessesquires.com/_posts/2020-11-26-radical-readings-for-the-tech-worker.md

 {% include break.html %}

 Below are books, blogs, documentaries, and other various resources.
-These should also lead to you to many other great authors.
+These should also lead you to many other great authors.
 I have attempted to group them roughly by topic/genre, but that's difficult because there is so much overlap.
 Items in each section are in no particular order.

 While I have read (or watched) many of these, some of them are still on my todo list, but they have been highly recommended by friends I trust.
 If you think something should be added, let me know!
 Oh, and please don't buy from Amazon.
 You should be able to find these [at your local bookstore](https://www.indiebound.org), or public library.
 When possible, I've linked directly to the independent publisher.